Unplanned Pregnancy Counseling [Find Help Today]

 For some, becoming pregnant is something they’ve wished for over the course of months or even years.
-But for many people who weren’t planning on becoming pregnant at this point in their lives, watching a pregnancy test turn positive is a stomach-dropping moment that leaves them wondering, “What’s next?”
+But if you’re experiencing an unplanned pregnancy, watching a pregnancy test turn positive is a stomach-dropping moment that leaves them wondering, “What’s next?”

 If you’ve found yourself unexpectedly pregnant and you’re not sure how to feel or what to do, you may benefit from unplanned pregnancy counseling.

 Most forms of unplanned pregnancy counseling offer support and guidance as you adjust to this new and unintended reality.
 But upon request, they will also give you information about your three pregnancy options:

 - Placing your baby for adoption

 Pregnancy options counseling is available if you’re interested in learning more about one (or all) of these options, or if you need support as you consider which path may be right for you.